-Your treatment will depend on the type of KS you have, the number of lesions you have, where they are, your general health and your age.
+Your treatment will depend on the type of Kaposi’s sarcoma (KS) you have, the number of lesions you have, where they are, your general health and your age.

 You and your specialist will usually consider different factors before making a decision about treatment.
-These include how well you are, how your immune system is working and if you have general symptoms.
+These include how well you are, how well your immune system is working and whether you have general symptoms.

-In cases of KS that occur when HIV is diagnosed, treating HIV with special drugs known as highly active antiretroviral therapy (HAART) usually gets rid of KS lesions.
-HAART works by reducing the level of the virus in the body and improving your immunity.
+If you have early-stage KS and untreated HIV infection, you will usually be given drug treatment for HIV called highly active antiretroviral therapy (HAART).
+HAART works by reducing the level of HIV in the body and improving your immunity.
 Once treatment with HAART is started, KS often gets better or disappears.
 But this can take some months to happen.

 Because it’s slow-growing and generally doesn’t cause any problems, classic KS doesn’t usually need to be treated.
 Radiotherapy is sometimes used to treat large or very visible lesions.

-Acquired or transplant KS can sometimes be controlled by stopping or switching the immunosuppressant drugs.
-If that doesn’t work you may need treatment with chemotherapy or radiotherapy.
+This type of KS can sometimes be controlled by stopping or switching the immunosuppressant drugs.
+If that doesn’t work, you may need treatment with chemotherapy or radiotherapy.

 Before any trial is allowed to take place it must be approved by an ethics committee, which protects the interests of the patients taking part.